 - Riding Establishments

-This new legislation is designed to raise standards and promote consistency in Animal Welfare, and to ensure that those who participate in any of the above Trades "where there is a view to make financial gain; or where a commission or fee is taken" are licensed and monitored.
+and introduced a number of Animal Activity Licences.
+The new legislation is designed to raise standards and promote consistency in Animal Welfare, and to ensure that those who participate in any of the above Trades "where there is a view to make financial gain; or where a commission or fee is taken" are licensed and monitored, and comply with the General and Specific Conditions attached to each type of Animal Activity Licence.

-It will be necessary for all persons involved in the above Trades to keep meticulous records in order either meet with the requirements of the new Act, or to be able to demonstrate that they do not have an intention to make financial gain.
+It is a requirement that all persons involved in the above Trades keep meticulous records in order to either meet with the requirements of the new regulations, or be able to demonstrate that it is not their intention to make financial gain.
 The onus is on the individual to prove to the Council that they do not require a licence, not for the Council to prove that he/she does need a licence.

 Fees & Charges